pluja/awesome-privacy/README.md

 - [Qubes OS](https://qubes-os.org/) is a security-oriented operating system that isolates various workspaces into separate virtual machines to enhance privacy and security.
 - [Tails](https://tails.net/) is a portable operating system that protects against surveillance and censorship.
 It always starts from the same clean state and everything you do disappears automatically when you shut down Tails.

+> [!TIP]
 >  If you want to try it out without installing it to your computer, you can use a [Live USB Stick](https://www.fosslinux.com/274/how-to-create-linux-mint-live-usb-drive-on-windows.htm).
 You can also investigate [Ventoy](https://www.ventoy.net) to easily download and test linux distros with a USB stick.

+> [!TIP]
 > If you want to install Linux but keep your current operating System, you can set up [dual boot](https://averagelinuxuser.com/dualboot-linux-windows/).

+> [!NOTE]
-> Note: Not all Linux distributions are free (as in freedom), free (as in free beer) or respect user privacy.
+> Not all Linux distributions are free (as in freedom), free (as in free beer) or respect user privacy.
 There are tons of GNU/Linux distributions and you should investigate a bit before jumping into one of them!

 #### Other OS: